-During this reporting period, 79 MFP participants choose to self-direct their support services with the majority in the non-Aged, physical disability target group (N=54).
-Available data indicated that four persons in the non-Aged physical disabled target group and six individuals in the Aged target group dis-enrolled from the self-direction option of the MO MFP program.
+During this reporting period, 22 MFP participants choose to self-direct their support services with the majority in the non-aged, physical disability target group (N=20).
+Available data indicated that no participants dis-enrolled from the self-direction option of the Mo MFP program for this time period.

-There have been 54 persons in the MO MFP program that needed to be re-institutionalized during this reporting period.
-Most (N=43) were for less than 30 days.
-The majority of persons, who chose or had to return to an institutionalized setting, either did so for health related issues that did not allow them to remain in the community or for deterioration in cognitive functioning.
+There have been 11 persons in the MO MFP program that needed to be re-institutionalized during this reporting period.
+Most (N=10) were for less than 30 days.
+The majority of persons, who chose or had to return to an institutionalized setting, either did so for health related issues that did not allow them to remain in the community, for deterioration in cognitive functioning or to meet spend down requirements.

-The results from the one and two year QoLS suggest that the MO MFP program has mostly achieved the goal of returning qualified individuals to the community and improving the quality of life for these participants.
+The results from the one and two year Quality of Life Surveys suggest that the MO MFP program has mostly achieved the goal of returning qualified individuals to the community and improving the quality of life for these participants.
 MO MFP participants have reported significant improvements in their living arrangements, life satisfaction, and choice and control over their lives that have been sustained over a two year time period.

 Some of the domains measured by the QoLS have shown mixed results that have varied over time and across target groups.
-Persons leaving nursing facilities such as those in the Aged and physically disabled groups have reported significant improvements in their personal care upon returning to the community.
-However only those in the PD group sustained this improvement over a two year period.
-Individuals in the DD and DD/MI groups failed to report such changes at either assessment.
+Persons leaving long term care facilities such as those in the aged and physically disabled groups have reported significant improvements in their personal care upon returning to the community at both the one and two year follow-up assessments.
+Individuals in the DD and DD/MI groups failed to report such changes at either the one or two year assessment.

 In the area of being treated with respect and dignity, persons in the PD group reported the strongest and most consistent improvement at both the one and two year assessments.
-Those in the Aged group reported significant improvement from the baseline measure only on the second year survey.
+Those in the aged group reported significant improvement from the baseline measure only on the second year survey.
 Persons in the DD group reported improvement on the 12 month survey but not on the 24 month follow-up.
-No changes were found for those in the DD/MI group.
+No changes in this domain were found for those in the DD/MI group.

-The only group that reported a significant improvement in community integration was the DD group.
-Here they reported and improvement that was maintained over the two year time period.
-The failure of the other groups to show gains in this domain suggest that they may have access to a system or process that is not currently available to the others and this might warrant a closer examination of how others are being integrated into their communities.
+The only individuals that reported a significant improvement in community integration were those in the DD group.
+Here they reported an improvement that was maintained over the two year time period.
+The failure of the other groups to show gains in this domain should more closely examined.
+Differences might be due to access to a more organized system or process that is not currently available to those in the other target groups and this might warrant a closer examination of how others are being integrated into their communities.